JamesGJ5-Learning-To-Code/shopping-cart/plans.md

             -- DONE A Route for the Shop component, passing to it the following props:
                 -- props.availableItemNames

-    -- Add TODO re: passing to navigationBar and the Routes similar information, adn so passing from same object literal to avoid, essentially, repeating code
+    -- DONE Add TODO re: passing to navigationBar and the Routes similar information, adn so passing from same object literal to avoid, essentially, repeating code

 - NavigationBar component:
-    -- Renders a ul element containing, for each displayName in its props:
+    -- DONE Renders a ul element containing, for each displayName in its props:
         -- A li element with this displayName as text content -- Links to the corresponding Route (see https://blog.devgenius.io/how-to-create-a-navbar-using-react-router-51b78bc6ce51 for a Router Version 6 example)